bhoov/energy-transformer-jax/README.md

 python tutorial.py
 ```

-Demo code (trained weights).
+Demo code (trained weights, also works on CPU).
 See how ET can be applied to MASKed images.

 ```
 python image_core.py